'The Economy Is Slipping': China's Slowdown Hits Former Boomtown

 To make way for the project, the city destroyed much of the city's emblematic wharf where boats traditionally stop on their way up the Yangtze.

-Chongqing is famous for its street porters, known as "Bangbang," meaning "stick-stick" men — freelancers who use bamboo sticks to carry heavy objects up from the wharf.
+Chongqing is famous for its street porters, known as "bangbang," meaning "stick-stick" men — freelancers who use bamboo sticks to carry heavy objects up from the wharf.
 The development project put hundreds of them out of work.

 Not so for Zhang Peiqing, 68, who has worked as a porter in the city for more than two decades, and lived through its ups and downs.
 "The country is better than before," Zhang says.
 "But it would be even better if Bo Xilai hadn't been taken down."